 Erectile Dysfunction (ED) – A condition characterized by the inability to develop or maintain an erection of the pennies during sexual intercourse.
 It is a relatively common condition that affects an estimated 18 million men in the U.S. alone.
 A variety of risk factors can contribute to the condition, including some medical conditions like diabetes or heart problems; tobacco use, which can restrict blood flow to veins and arteries; being overweight; certain medical treatments such as prostate surgery or radiation treatment for cancer; use of some medications such as antidepressants, antihistamines and medications for treating high blood pressure, pain or prostate cancer; drug and alcohol use; and certain psychological conditions such as stress, anxiety or depression.

-There are a variety of treatments for ED, including oral medications and alternative therapies like acupuncture.
+There are a variety of treatments for ED, including oral medications such as generic Cialis and alternative therapies like acupuncture.
 Penile prostheses (penis implants) is a treatment that involves surgically placing devices consisting of either inflatable or semi-rigid rods into the two sides of the penis.
 The inflatable devices allow the patient to control when and long he has an erection.
 This treatment, while a permanent solution for the tradition, is recommended when other methods prove unsuccessful.

 Male Infertility – Caused by low sperm production, misshapen or immobile sperm, or blockages that prevent the delivery of sperm.
 This may be cause by another of factors, including Illnesses, injuries, chronic health problems, lifestyle choices and even certain environmental conditions.
 Treatments for the condition include hormones and medications and, in some cases, surgery.